 Overexertion and Bodily Reaction

-Overexertion and bodily reaction is the second leading nonfatal injury or illness event involving days away from work, representing 22% of all such injuries.
-Prior to 2020, overexertion and bodily reaction was the leading cause of nonfatal cases but was overtaken by exposure to harmful substances or environment.
-In 2020, 7 workers died and 255,490 were injured.
+Overexertion and bodily reaction injuries and illnesses resulted in the most DART cases and the second most DAFW cases during 2021-2022.
+Prior to 2020, overexertion and bodily reaction was also the leading cause of DAFW cases, but was overtaken by exposure to harmful substances or environment.
+In 2022, 13 workers died and in 2021-2022, 1,001,440 DART cases including 521,350 DAFW cases were reported.
 This category includes several types of injury events:

 • Usually a non-impact injury or illness resulting from excessive physical effort directed at an outside source of injury or illness.
 Common worker activities include: